Join the Club

 "Join the Club" is the 67th episode overall and the second episode of the sixth season of the HBO television drama series The Sopranos.
 Written by series creator/executive producer David Chase and directed by David Nutter, it premiered on March 19, 2006 in the United States.
+The episode had nearly nine million viewers on its premiere date, and critical reception was highly positive.